Log in

 Children should be encouraged at an early age to draw patterns across the page.
 This helps the hand and eye co-ordination of left to right.
 It also helps with the flow of letters to come later.

-They should use paint, crayons, coloured pencils and be given a large piece of paper to scribble on.
+They should use paint, crayons, coloured pencils and be given plenty of large piece of paper to scribble on.
 Many people think these pictures are meaningful drawings to young children and deserve to be admired and some of them displayed.
-Especially if you make stars or animals with your child praise and interest certainly encourages them, improves concentration and gives the child the desire to try again!
+Especially if you make stars or animals with your child, praise and interest certainly encourages them, improves concentration and gives the child the desire to try again.

 Children’s first introduction to letters is usually through you pointing out their name.
-Write their name on the pictures, on their coat for play school, on their school bag so that gradually they get used to seeing it.
+Write their name on the pictures, on their coat for nursery, on their pencil case so that they gradually get used to seeing it.
 Some children will learn to read by the shape of the word.

 When you read a story other words can be introduced and the letters that they know pointed out to them.
 Many of the children’s television programmes do this all the time.